Insuring and shipping a luxury watch: Complete guide 2026

 • Assistance with customs formalities

-📦 How to insure a package containing a luxury watch?
+📦 How do I ship a luxury watch?

-Take out ad valorem insurance before each shipment: declare the actual value, pay a proportional premium (e.g., 0.60% with the Watch Dealer offer), and get automatic coverage against loss, theft, or breakage.
+Purchase ad valorem insurance before each shipment: declare the actual value, pay a proportional premium (e.g., 0.60% with the Watch Dealer plan), and receive automatic coverage against loss, theft, or damage.
 Always keep photos and supporting documents.

-📮 Does La Poste or Chronopost luxury watches?
+📮 Do La Poste or Chronopost packages containing luxury watches?

-💰 How much does it cost to insure a luxury watch package?
+💰 How much does shipping insurance for a luxury watch cost?

 📜 Can I insure a vintage watch without the original receipt?

 Yes.
-A written appraisal, a reseller certificate, or proof of a marketplace transaction is sufficient.
-Dedicated ad valorem insurance does not require the original purchase invoice (which is often unavailable for vintage items).
+A written appraisal, a dealer’s certificate, or proof of a marketplace transaction is sufficient.
+For ad valorem insurance, the original purchase invoice is not required (as it is often unavailable for vintage items).

-✈️ What is the best way to ship a watch overseas?
+✈️ What is the best way to ship a watch and insure it?

-Combine an Carrier (DHL, UPS, FedEx) for speed with external insurance for financial coverage.
-Always check customs documents (CN22/23) and import regulations for the destination country.
+Combine a Carrier (DHL, UPS, FedEx) for speed with third-party insurance for financial protection.
+Always check the customs documents (CN22/23) and the import regulations of the destination country.

 🛡️ Does Chrono24 Buyer Protection cover me as a seller?

 No. This service protects the buyer against defects.
-It does not cover transport damage (loss, theft).
-In the event of a problem, the seller assumes 100% of the financial loss without their own insurance.
+It does not cover shipping-related incidents (loss, theft).
+In the event of a problem, the seller bears 100% of the financial loss without their own insurance.

 Up to €100,000 per package with Claisy, covering 95% of the market.
-Above this amount, secure transport solutions (Brink's, Malca-Amit) with escort are recommended.
+For amounts exceeding that, secure transport solutions (Brink's, Malca-Amit) with an escort are recommended.

 🔒 Carrier underreporting to Carrier a good strategy?